 If you’re on a time-of-use tariff, plan activities like laundry or running the dishwasher during off-peak hours.

 Installing solar panels can drastically reduce your reliance on grid power.
-With feed-in tariffs, you can sell excess electricity back to the grid, further cutting your costs.
+With solar panel installation and feed-in tariffs, you can sell excess electricity back to the grid, further cutting your costs.

 Invest in energy-efficient appliances with high star ratings.
 While they may cost more upfront, the savings in electricity price per kWh over time are worth it.